 If you want your tub to be the star of your bathroom, consider going with a softer finish, such as matte or semi-gloss, rather than a conventional high-gloss finish.

 Choose Creamy WHites

-When choosing a background for your tub, think about the mood you're trying to create.
-Pure white works well in a bright, cheery space, but you can dial that hue down for a softer more charming look.
+When choosing a background for your tub, consider the mood you would like to create.
+Pure white works well in a bright, cheery space, but a muted hue offers a softer, more charming look.
 Creamy whites will make the room appear less sterile.
 Tile with a hint of beige, gray, or yellow can warm up or cool down the look of your bathroom space.

-Because most claw-foot tubs, new or old, have a shabby-chic look, you should consider using tiles that have pebbly surfaces and resemble well-worn stones.
-For example, Artigiano might work in your space due to its lovely undulating surface and rustic edges.
+Because most claw-foot tubs, new or old, have a shabby-chic look, consider using tiles that have pebbly surfaces and resemble well-worn stones.

 Consider Wood-Look Tile

 Wood-look tile is a great companion to an old-fashioned tub because it has a quaint look and easy upkeep.
 The type of wood-look tile you choose to highlight your vintage or retro tub will depend on the mood you're creating.
 If you have beadboard trim, wainscoting, and vintage black-and-white pictures on a wall, you might want to create a rustic look behind or around your tub.

 This can easily be accomplished with Season Wood in Orchard Grey.
 On the other hand, if your bathroom has a more natural theme, Acacia Valley in Ash might be a good fit.
 This high-grain, white-washed shade of wood offers an exotic look, and the light shade will make a small bathroom seem larger.
 And if you live in stately old Georgian or Victorian home, Yorkwood Manor might be your best bet.